ghiottolino/android-quiz-template/README.md

 ### How to create a Quiz in 4 easy steps

-1. Create your own Questions (with a QuestionGenerator) The most important element in a quiz is a question, which is made of a question text, a list of answers (at least one shoul be correct) and a list of categories.
+1. Create your own Questions (i.e. with you own QuestionGenerator) The most important element in a quiz is a question, which is made of a question text, a list of answers (at least one shoul be correct) and a list of categories.
 You should learn how to create a question, here is an example: